neo-project/docs/docs/en-us/node/cli/config.md

 ### Connecting the node to network

-As the NEO3 main net has not launched yet, you need to replace the main net configuration files by the corresponding test net files to connect the node to test net (i.e. replace `config.json` and `protocol.json` under NEO-CLI root directory by `config.testnet.json` and `protocol.testnet.json`, respectively).
+As the NEO3 main net has not launched yet, you need to replace the main net configuration files by the corresponding test net files to connect the node to test net (i.e. replace `config.json` and `protocol.json` under Neo-CLI root directory by `config.testnet.json` and `protocol.testnet.json`, respectively).
 For more information refer to [Main net and Test net](../../network/testnet.md).

 If you want to connect the node to your private net, refer to [Setting up Private Chain](../../network/private-chain/solo.md) to modify the file `protocol.json`.